framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 along the way.

-What makes this problematic is that you can't then easily run this code concurrently to take advantage of multiple cores: code that mutates collections in places or generates side effects is rarely thread safe.
+What makes this problematic is that you can't then easily run this code concurrently to take advantage of multiple cores: code that mutates collections in place or generates side effects is rarely thread safe.

 In other words, mutable state is bad.